w-lfpup/redux-wctk/README.md

 Afterwards:

-- Lazy-load webcomponent interactivity
+- Webcomponent interactivity is lazy-loaded
-- Lazy-load state-management
+- State-management is lazy-loaded
-- Subscribe components to centralized state
+- Components subscribe to state updates

 ## License